 4. provisions for vacations, holidays, and leaves.

 (b) The licensee shall make available written job descriptions for all positions, including consultants, part-time employees, interns, volunteers and per diem workers.
-The job descriptions shall include the prerequisites and responsibilities required for each position.
+The job descriptions shall include the qualifications for and responsibilities of each position.

 (c) The licensee shall establish and describe in writing a salary range including benefits covering all positions and shall provide each employee with information regarding the salary range for his/her position or the procedure for determining his/her salary.

-(d) The licensee shall obtain evidence that personnel are currently certified, licensed, or registered where applicable laws require certification, licensure, or registration.
+(d) The licensee shall obtain evidence that personnel are currently licensed in the field of social work or a closely related clinical field.

-(e) The licensee shall provide orientation for all new employees to acquaint them with the agency's philosophy, organization, program, practices and goals.
+(e) The licensee shall provide orientation for all new employees to acquaint them with the agency's philosophy, organization, program, policies, practices and goals.
 Each licensee shall describe in writing the agency's plan for staff orientation.

+(f) No employee shall be assigned responsibility for agency clients until s/he has completed the required orientation.

-(f) The licensee shall provide on-going staff training regarding adoption and foster care appropriate to the size and nature of the agency and staff involved.
+(g) The licensee shall provide on-going staff training regarding adoption and foster care appropriate to the size and nature of the agency and staff involved.
 The training shall include, but not be limited to, current issues in placement.
 Each licensee shall describe in writing the agency's plan for staff training.

-(g) The licensee shall assign each social worker and counselor a supervisor who has prior experience suitable to the goals of the agency as required by 102 CMR 5.05(2).
-The supervisor shall conduct regularly scheduled supervisory sessions, which may include individual supervision, group supervision and/or consultation, for the following purposes:
+(h) The licensee shall provide or arrange for supervision of each social worker sufficient to maintain professional licensure.
+Such supervision shall be provided by a person who has prior experience suitable to the goals of the agency.
+The supervisor shall conduct regularly scheduled supervisory sessions, which must include individual supervision, for the purpose of:

-1. to provide continuity of planning for the child and the family;
+1. providing continuity of planning for each child and family;

-2. to assure the best possible services for each child;
+2. assuring the best possible services for each child;

-3. to evaluate the worker's job performance;
+3. evaluating the worker's job performance;

-4. to promote the worker's professional growth.
+4. promoting the worker's professional growth.

 (i) The licensee shall require annual written evaluations of its social work staff.
 The licensee shall afford each social worker or supervisor the opportunity to participate in his/her evaluation, read his/her completed evaluation, comment upon it in writing and sign it.
 Such written evaluations shall be kept and maintained in the employee's personnel record.